birkenkrahe/ai482/9_ai_sales_marketing/README.md

 with since customers have to actively unsubscribe.
 Food retail is not so easy: customers don't tell you that they don't intend to come back.

+<sup><a id="fn.4" href="#fnr.4">4</a></sup> Answer: the testing phase.
+Once the model has been trained on a
+part (usually 75%) of the historic (accurate, real) data, it is tested using the remaining historic data.
+If it then performs according to expectation, it is released "into the wilde", that is deployed to identify labels from existing feature data sets.